• Skip to primary navigation

 • Flipboard

-What to serve with Curry other than rice (although I do suggest some easy rice sides as well): the best side dishes for a warming bowl of curry, be it Thai Green Curry, Indian Curry, Japanese S&B Curry or Singaporean Chicken Curry!
+What to serve with curry chicken other than rice (although I do suggest some easy rice sides as well): the best curry side dishes, be it red Thai Curry, Indian Chicken Curry, Japanese Katsu Curry or beef Curry!

 Someone scooping up a bite of simmered fish in coconut milk and jasmine rice.

-There are many different types of curry, be it Thai Pork Curry, Malaysian Curry Chicken, Japanese Pork Curry or Indian veggie curry.
+There are many different types of curry, from Thai Pork Curry, Malaysian Curry Chicken, Japanese Pork Curry, Pumpkin Curry to Indian veggie curry.

 Bread